P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Evaluation of P4-TAS

+In this section, we evaluate the required number of \ac{MAT} entries for \acp{tGCL} and \acp{sGCL}.
+We first explain how many \ac{MAT} entries are required to model a \ac{GCL}.
+Then, we derive a worst-case upper bound for the required number of ternary entries using the range-to-ternary conversion.
+Finally, we measure the actual number of ternary \ac{MAT} entries for representative \ac{tGCL} and \ac{sGCL} configurations.

+\paragraph{Required Number of MAT Entries per GCL Entry} \acp{GCL} are periodically repeated lists of entries with each entry consisting of a time slice and gate states.
+Since one \ac{tGCL} entry encodes eight queue states, a \ac{tGCL} with $n$ entries requires

+range \ac{MAT} entries, each matching on one of the queues and the time slice range.

+An \ac{sGCL} entry only encodes one stream gate state.
+Therefore, an \ac{sGCL} with $n$ entries requires

-Because range matching in the \ac{TNA} is limited, a range-to-ternary conversion is employed to enable matching on the relative timestamp.
-The conversion algorithm described in \sect{range-to-ternary} replaces a single range \ac{MAT} entry with multiple ternary \ac{MAT} entries to increase the resolution of matched timestamps.
-However, this approach also increases the number of required \ac{MAT} entries.
+range \ac{MAT} entries, i.e., one per time slice.
+P4-TAS employs a range-to-ternary conversion described in \sect{range-to-ternary} to enable matching on the entire timestamp.
+The conversion algorithm replaces a single range \ac{MAT} entry with multiple ternary \ac{MAT} entries, which increases the number of required MAT entries.
+The \ac{tGCL} \ac{MAT} supports 39000 ternary entries while the \ac{sGCL} \ac{MAT} holds 6000 ternary entries. \acp{sGCL} are configured per stream gate and may be shared by multiple streams.

-Let $w$ denote the number of bits used to represent the range.
-Gupta \textit{et al.}~\cite{GuMc01} showed that a range of width $w$ bits can be transformed into at most $2 \cdot w - 2$ ternary entries.
-Consequently, in the worst case, modeling a \ac{tGCL} containing $n$ \ac{tGCL} entries results in up to $8 \cdot n \cdot (2 \cdot w - 2)$, and a \ac{sGCL} entry in $n \cdot (2 \cdot w - 2)$ ternary \ac{MAT} entries.
-In practice, the actual number is often significantly lower due to favorable alignment.
-For example, if the range's width is a power of two and properly aligned, a single ternary entry suffices.
-The \ac{tGCL} configuration from \sect{eval_accuracy} which used a period of \qty{400}{\us} divided into eight \qty{50}{\us} \ac{tGCL} entries with additional \qty{30}{\ns} \acp{GSI} required 1512 ternary \ac{MAT} entries.
-Numerous studies have proposed optimized range-to-ternary conversion algorithms aimed at reducing ternary entry counts~\cite{SuKi10, BrHa18, SuKi10_2, DoSu6}, and these may be explored in future work.

-\paragraph{Available Number of GCLs and Their Sizes in P4-TAS} The Intel Tofino\texttrademark\ 2 can generate up to 16 different periodic streams.
-Since one of those is required for the continuous \ac{TAS} control traffic, P4-TAS can configure 15 streams for period-completion frames.
-Therefore, 15 different \ac{GCL} periods can be configured which can be shared between \ac{PSFP} and \ac{TAS}.